 - Prior to working in the police force and military, the Giant Schnauzer was bred to be the ultimate multi-purpose farm dog.

 Highlights: Obedient, Playful, Good-natured

-The Standard Schnauzer is the medium (or standard) version of the Schnauzer dogs.
-They’re about half the size of the Giant version and three times bigger than the miniature.
-Even so, they retain all the characteristics that make the Schnauzer dogs great.
+The Standard Schnauzer is the medium version of the Schnauzer breed.
+They’re about half the size of the Giant and three times bigger than the miniature.
+Despite this, they retain all the wonderful traits that make the schnauzer dogs great.

-Not only are they highly intelligent, but they’re alert, agile, reliable and have great endurance on the field.
-All these traits, combined with their work ethics, have made the Standard Schnauzer one of the most popular dogs breeds in Europe.
+Not only are they highly intelligent, but they’re alert, agile, reliable and have amazing endurance in the field.
+All these traits, combined with their strong work ethics, have made the Schnauzer one of the most popular dogs breeds in Europe.

 - The Schnauzer has made appearances in 14th – 16th century artwork by renowned German artists, including Rembrandt and Dürer.

 - Before the 19th century, the Schnauzer was a popular dog among peasant farmers for many centuries.

 - A Schnauzer, named George, made headlines for being the first dog to be able to sniff out cancer in a patient.

 Highlights: Spirited, Affectionate, Alert